Types of development

 Reporting unauthorised work on a heritage place

-If you suspect a place in the Queensland Heritage Register is being unlawfully altered, changed or damaged phone 13 QGOV (13 74 68) and ask to speak to an officer in the Customer Service Response Team or send an email to Pollution Hotline at PollutionHotline@des.qld.gov.au.
+If you suspect a place in the Queensland Heritage Register is being unlawfully altered, changed or damaged, you can report an issue or incident.

 Archaeological discoveries during development works